February 23-24, 2024

-We invite high school students from throughout South Dakota and Minnesota to apply to participate in the first SDSU Honor Band Festival, to be held on February 28-29, 2020.
-The SDSU Honor Band Festival (continuing a long tradition established by the East Central Honor Band) is designed to be an exceptional honor band experience for talented students and is sure to be a memorable time for all those involved!
+We invite high school students from throughout the region (South Dakota, Minnesota, Nebraska, Iowa and North Dakota) to apply to participate in the fourth annual Honor Band Festival, to be held on February 23-24, 2024.
+The SDSU Honor Band Festival is designed to be an exceptional honor band experience for talented students and is sure to be a memorable time for all those involved!

 - The opportunity to rehearse and perform in SDSU’s newly expanded Oscar Larson Performing Arts Center;